suzaku01/mhfz_quest_editor/README.md

 ***This repository is private, and still WIP.
 If you have a problem or any suggestion feel free to open an issue, or send DM on discord.***

 # Description
-Enable you to edit MHF-Z quest file that already decrypted with ReFrontier tool.
+Enable you to edit MHF-Z quest file.
 Since this is just an editor, repository doesn't contain any quest files, please prepare it by yourself.

 # Features